dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 Also, the command-style command-line has modernized the syntax of options.
 Like many other tools, options now typically begin with a double hyphen, with some options having a single-hyphen short form, such as `--help` and `-h`.
-The value of an option is given after an `=` character, rather than a `:`, as in `--target=java`
+The value of an option is given after an `=` or ':' character or as the next item on the command-line (that is, after a space).

 If no command is given, then the command-line is presumed to use old-style syntax, so any previously written command-line will still be valid.

 The following commands are recognized.
 In each case all files listed are parsed and typechecked.
 - `dafny verify` -- verifies the listed files.
 Although the Dafny program being considered consists of the listed files and any included files (recursively), by default only listed files are verified.
 This is similar to using the option `/compile:0` in the old-style command-line.